pablojlebed/CV/README.md

 ### Volunteer Translator at Electron (May 2025 - present)

 I translate 🇬🇧🇪🇸 technical documentation for the Electron framework using the Crowdin localization platform.
-I ensure accuracy and clarity of terminology to facilitate Spanish-speaking developers' understanding and adoption of the framework.

 ## Technical skills